versionpress/versionpress/docs/Plugin-Support.md

 For example the `[gallery]` shortcode has four attributes that can contain references, and they all point to the `post` entity (it's an entity, not a table; the table will eventually be something like `wp_posts`).

 Note that you don't have to worry about the attribute type, whether it contains a single ID or a list of IDs.
-VersionPress handles both cases transparently:
+VersionPress handles both cases automatically:

 ```
 [gallery id="1"]